Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 Is Vriesea Bromeliad pet-friendly?

+Yes.
 Vriesea Bromeliad is non-toxic to humans and pets.
-The plants are safe for cats and dogs.
+The plants are safe for cats, dogs and other pets.

 Where to Buy

-If you are looking to add Vriesea Bromeliads to your collection to elevate your home decor, check them out online on Amazon (Link to Amazon).
+If you are looking to add Vriesea Bromeliads to your collection to elevate your home decor, you may obtain them from Amazon (Link to Amazon).

 How to care for Flaming Sword Bromeliad indoors

-Flaming Sword Bromeliads flourish in bright indirect light, average warmth of 18-260C, humidity of 60-70% and moderately moist, fertile, well-drained, orchid's potting soil coupled with fortnightly feeding during the growing season.
+To care for Flaming Sword Bromeliads indoors, provide bright indirect light, warmth of 18-260C, humidity of 60-70% and moderately moist, fertile, well-drained orchids potting soil coupled with fortnightly feeding during the growing season.

 Flaming Sword Bromeliad, Vriesea Bromeliad